dusk-network/plonk/docs/notes-KZG10.md

-In this module we show how and why the KZG10 polynomial commitment scheme has been implemented for this PLONK implementation.
+In this module we show how, and why, the KZG10 polynomial commitment scheme has been implemented for this PLONK implementation.